Best Golf Shoes 2025

 Reasons to avoid

-For 2024, adidas has introduced another shoe into its crossover category, aiming to offer golfers a shoe that can be worn from dawn until dusk, on and off the golf course.
-The new S2G SL (there is also a spiked version available) is based off a running shoe design, which is what gives it its modern, sporty silhouette.
+Offering golfers a fabulous looking sneaker style golf shoe that can be worn on and off the golf course, the new S2G SL is based off a running shoe design which is where the modern, sporty silhouette comes from.

-Beginning with the cost, as we have given these the best value tagline, these S2G GL have an RRP of £90, which instantly puts them amongst the best budget golf shoes, especially as they're coming from a reliable brand like adidas.
+As we have given these the best value tagline, we need to talk about the cost.
+The S2G GL have an RRP of £90, which instantly puts them amongst the best budget golf shoes, especially as they're coming from a reliable brand like adidas.
+Of course there are cheaper options out there, but we feel that as a total package (plus being able to wear them away from the course) it's very difficult to find a better value option.

 - Read our full adidas S2G SL Golf Shoe Review